Hello and welcome to the podcast of the Road Seaters episode 1258 for Tuesday the 23rd of September 2025.

 Yes.

-Because the overwhelming amount of cancellation from the right wing is bottom-up, just like we're boycotting you know, crazy businesses.
+Because the overwhelming amount of cancellation from the right wing is bottom-up, just like we're boycotting, you know, crazy businesses.

-Most of it is but bottom up.
+Most of it is bottom-up.

-So it looks like no, sorry, it wasn't a both sides issue.
+So it looks like, no, sorry, it wasn't a both sides issue.

-Not at all.
+not at all.

-And someone live on air in front of many, many viewers, openly lying.
+And someone live on air in front of many, many viewers, openly lying about why someone was killed.

 Yeah, Jimmy, freedom of speech doesn't mean freedom of consequences.